-A. Sutherland - AncientPages.com - After a four-month-long voyage, the Scottish botanist Robert Fortune finally reached Shanghai, China.
-It’s a hot September day in 1848 but he had no time to rest.
+A. Sutherland - AncientPages.com - After four months, the Scottish botanist Robert Fortune reached Shanghai, China.
+It was a hot September day in 1848, but he had no time to rest.

-Robert Fortune must turn into a Chinese, with everything that it means in appearance, clothing, speech and his way of behaving.
-Simply, he had to create his new identity.
+Robert Fortune must turn into Chinese with everything it means in appearance, clothing, speech, and behavior, and he had to create his new identity.

-He would operate in disguise of a Chinese official to blend in with the surroundings and be able to spy.
+He would operate in disguise as a Chinese official to blend in with the surroundings and to be able to spy.

 So he changed his name to Sing Wang (means: 'brilliant flower'), shaved his head, and then grew a pigtail.
-He learned to eat with chopsticks, began to speak Mandarin, and put on Chinese clothes in order to better blend with the locals.
+He learned to eat with chopsticks, spoke Mandarin, and wore Chinese clothes to blend with the locals better.

-He was even brave enough to fight pirates who attacked him on one of his visits.
+He was brave enough to fight pirates who attacked him on one of his visits.

 Fortune Travels To China On A Dangerous Mission

-Fortune understood his mission could result in a death sentence if he was caught as a spy.
-China was a closed nation and spying foreigners, attempting to steal the nation's secret knowledge of tea production would be executed without hesitation.
+Fortune understood his mission could result in a death sentence if he were caught as a spy.
+China was a closed nation, and spying on foreigners attempting to steal the nation's secret knowledge of tea production would be executed without hesitation.

-Fortune had visited China previously and discovered that green and black tea comes from the same plant, but he didn't know much more than this.
+Fortune had previously visited China and discovered that green and black tea come from the same plant, but he didn't know much more.

-The money was tempting, so he decided to leave his wife and two children and travel to China.
-He was a little bit worried that his height would attract people's attention.
-Otherwise, he was looking like the Chinese traveling from a distant province on the other side of the Great Wall.
+The money was tempting, so he left his wife and two children and traveled to China.
+He was slightly worried that his height would attract people's attention.
+Otherwise, he looked like the Chinese traveling from a distant province on the other side of the Great Wall.
 He believed this answer should satisfy the curious ones.

-In October 1848, Fortune reached the first tea factory located at the Yangtze River.
-Apparently, his disguise was sufficient and no one suspected he’s a foreigner.
+In October 1848, Fortune reached the first tea factory at the Yangtze River.
+His disguise was sufficient, and no one suspected he was a foreigner.

-To the factory manager, Fortune was presented as Mr. Sing Wang", the translator's companion who traveled far to admire and learn more about the amazing tea production.
-The proud manager was delighted to hear his workers' tea is appreciated and kindly offered a guiding tour of the factory.
+To the factory manager, Fortune was presented as Mr. Sing Wang", the translator's companion who traveled far to admire and learn more about the fantastic tea production.
+The proud manager was delighted to hear his workers' tea was appreciated and kindly offered a guiding factory tour.

-Well inside the factory, Fortune now has the chance to learn how the production proceeds.
-He is surprised to see some of the tea manufacturers have blue fingers and he is ashamed when he is told the reason.
+Well, inside the factory, Fortune now has the chance to learn how the production proceeds.
+He is surprised to see some of the tea manufacturers have blue fingers and is ashamed when he is told the reason.

-The manager explains the Chinese mix blue and yellow dye with the dried tea leaves.
-He adds that the British pay a higher price for tea that has an intense green color.
-Fortune feels embarrassed and understands the British must appear to be barbaric to the Chinese, but he focuses on his missions to collect tea plants and seeds for export to India.
+The manager explained that the Chinese mix blue and yellow dye with the dried tea leaves.
+He adds that the British pay a higher price for tea with an intense green color.
+Fortune feels embarrassed and understands the British must appear barbaric to the Chinese, but he focuses on his mission to collect tea plants and seeds for export to India.

-The East India Company had also ordered him to gather as much information about Chinese’ tea production.
+The East India Company had also ordered him to gather as much information as possible about Chinese tea production.
 Fortune is determined to fulfill his mission even if the risk is high and his life is at stake.

 Having left the tea factory, Fortune asks his guide and interpreter to show him places where one can find the finest tea leaves.
-His guide takes him to Anhui, an eastern Chinese province, a major agricultural region also important in tea production.
+His guide takes him to Anhui, an eastern Chinese province, an essential agricultural region in tea production.
 There, Fortune spends time collecting tea plants.
-When his guide's father becomes slightly suspicious, Fortune simply gives him some money to keep him quiet.
+When his guide's father becomes slightly suspicious, Fortune gives him money to keep him quiet.

-In January 1849, Fortune returns to Shanghai with knowledge of tea production along with the collected plants and seeds.
-He sends a telegram to East India Company informing that his mission has been accomplished as planned.
+In January 1849, Fortune returned to Shanghai with knowledge of tea production and the collected plants and seeds.
+He telegrams the East India Company, informing them that his mission has been accomplished as planned.

-The next step is now to pack his stolen goods and deliver them to India.
-Fortune places the 13,000 plants and 10,000 seeds inside a Wardian case, a small plant house that was invented in the mid-1800s to transport rare plant specimens.
-Hopefully, his precious stolen treasure will reach India in good condition, but he is wrong.
+The next step is to pack and deliver his stolen goods to India.
+Hopefully, his precious stolen treasure will reach India in good condition.
+Fortune places the 13,000 plants and 10,000 seeds inside a Wardian case, a small plant house invented in the mid-1800s to transport rare plant specimens.

 A Disaster Happens

-The journey between Calcutta and Himalaya was long, but the plants could have survived if it hadn’t been for an employee from the East India Company.
-Obviously not knowing what he was doing, the man opened the Wardian case and gave the plants water.
-His intentions were good, but half of the plants were destroyed and none of the seeds could be saved.
+The journey between Calcutta and the Himalayas was long, but the plants could have survived without an employee from the East India Company.
+Obviously, not knowing what he was doing, the man opened the Wardian case and gave the plants water.
+His intentions were good, but half of the plants were destroyed, and none of the seeds could be saved.